vindarel/progressons/README.md

     [1437/1437]>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>[100%]

 - [X] Support for real and dumb terminal windows
-  - on the terminal, it correctly updates progress.
-On a dumb terminal (Emacs' default shell), it doesn't try to erase the previous step (because it's messy), but it shows one progress line per step (yeah we could integrate it more).
+  - on the terminal, it correctly updates the progress percent and the number of items.
+On a dumb terminal like Emacs Slime, it can't erase the previous step to update the numbers, so it simply prints one progress indicator after the other, still on one line.

 ## Usage